Tulsa Public Schools

 Early Successes

-Taking Coherence Across the Chasm is a case study that unpacks Tulsa Public Schools’ innovative partnership with Leading Educators to strengthen teaching.
-The case study highlights the power of a supported teacher force.
-It also makes a strong case for the impact visionary districts like TPS can have by aligning the resources they have with the support educators need.
+The case study highlights the power of a supported teacher force and makes a strong case for the impact visionary districts like TPS can have by aligning their resources with the support educators need.

 Leading Educators partnered with Tulsa Public Schools in 2017, a pivotal year as the district committed to a new level of support for teachers.